Achrafbennanizia/Slitherlink/docs/history/CONVERSATION_HISTORY.md

 # Complete Conversation History - Slitherlink Development

+> Archived log.
+For the current layout and entrypoints, see `README.md` and `docs/developer/ARCHITECTURE.md`.

 This document captures the complete development journey including all conversations, decisions, experiments, and iterations that led to the final optimized solver.

 ## Timeline Overview